haddocking/prodigy-cryst/README.md

 ## Dependencies
 * The scripts rely on [Biopython](www.biopython.org) to validate the PDB structures and calculate interatomic distances.
 * [freesasa](https://github.com/mittinatten/freesasa), with the parameter set used in NACCESS ([Chothia,1976](http://www.ncbi.nlm.nih.gov/pubmed/994183)), is also required for calculating the buried surface area.
+Both 2.x and 1.x version series are supported.
 * [scikit-learn](https://github.com/scikit-learn/scikit-learn) for Python 3 is necessary to load and use the classifier.

 To install and use the scripts, just clone the git repository or download the tarball zip